-Graduate courses can be found in §231, Course Listings, under the subject heading Political Science (POL S).

-205.63 Psychiatry

-Department of Psychiatry 1E1.01 Mackenzie Health Sciences Centre University of Alberta Edmonton, Alberta T6G 2B7 E-mail: gradstudies.psychiatry@ualberta.ca www.med.ualberta.ca/psychiatry/

-The Department of Psychiatry offers outstanding opportunities for students wishing to pursue graduate studies at both the master's and doctoral level.
+205.63.4 Graduate Courses Graduate courses can be found in §231, Course Listings, under the subject heading Political Science (POL S).
+205.64 Psychiatry Department of Psychiatry 1E1.01 Mackenzie Health Sciences Centre University of Alberta Edmonton, Alberta T6G 2B7 E-mail: gradstudies.psychiatry@ualberta.ca www.psychiatry.ualberta.ca/ 205.64.1 General Information The Department of Psychiatry offers outstanding opportunities for students wishing to pursue graduate studies at both the master's and doctoral level.
 Faculty members are known internationally for their research, covering most areas relevant to psychiatry and neuropsychiatry.
 For further information contact the Department of Psychiatry at gradstudies. psychiatry.ca.

-The Department's minimum admission requirements are an undergraduate degree with an average of 3.2 in the last two years of undergraduate (or graduate) work at the University of Alberta or an equivalent qualification from a recognized institution, and a TOEFL score of at least 570 (paper-based) or 92 (internet-based) where applicable (see \$203.2.4).
+Entrance Requirements UNIVERSITY OF ALBERTA The Department's minimum admission requirements are an undergraduate degree with an average of 3.2 in the last two years of undergraduate (or graduate) work at the University of Alberta or an equivalent qualification from a recognized institution, and a TOEFL score of at least 570 (paper-based) or 92 (internet-based) where applicable (see §203.2.4).
 The Department also requires three letters of reference, a current curriculum vitae, and a brief description of research interests.
 Prospective students are also encouraged to contact directly the faculty members whose research is of interest to them.

-Financial assistance may be available from the Alberta Heritage Foundation for Medical Research, grants to faculty members, and from other sources.

-Requirements include the preparation and defence of a thesis based on research conducted by the candidate.
+Financial Assistance Financial assistance may be available from the Alberta Heritage Foundation for Medical Research, grants to faculty members, and from other sources.
+205.64.2 The Degree of MSc Program Requirements Requirements include the preparation and defence of a thesis based on research conducted by the candidate.
 All candidates must include some coursework, as specified by their Supervisory Committee.
-Normally $\star 6$ to $\star 9$ in graduate courses are required.
+Normally $\bigstar 6$ to $\bigstar 9$ in graduate courses are required.
 There is no second language requirement for the MSc.

-The time required to complete the program will vary according to the previous training of the applicant and the nature of the research undertaken; however, a minimum of 12 months is normally required.

-Requirements include the preparation and defence of a thesis based on research conducted by the candidate.
+Length of Program The time required to complete the program will vary according to the previous training of the applicant and the nature of the research undertaken; however, a minimum of 12 months is normally required.
+205.64.3 The Degree of PhD Program Requirements Requirements include the preparation and defence of a thesis based on research conducted by the candidate.
 All candidates must include some coursework, as specified by their Supervisory Committee.
-Normally a minimum of $\star$ 9 in graduate courses are required.
+Normally a minimum of $\star 9$ in graduate courses are required.
 There is no second language requirement for the PhD.